Dallinger/Dallinger/docs/source/setup_virtualenv.rst

     mkvirtualenv dlgr_env --python /usr/bin/python

+Virtualenvwrapper provides an easy way to switch between virtual environments by simply typing: ``workon [virtual environment name]``.

+The technical details:

 These commands use ``pip/pip3``, the Python package manager, to install two packages ``virtualenv`` and ``virtualenvwrapper``.
 They set up an environmental variable named ``WORKON_HOME`` with a string that gives a